AskdataHQ/Pi-Day-HackParty-2021/README.md

 ## HINT: Sample queries
 - Total cases by state
-- Total cases by county
+- Total cases by county // you'll get also the lat and long data for being used in maps
 - Total deaths by country as map
 - Total Deaths
 - Total Deaths split by months